vaibhavjain-in/s3fs/README.txt

 they restrict requests made from external javascript files, if you want your site's aggregated CSS and JS to be placed in S3, you'll need to set up your webserver as a proxy for those files.
-S3 File System will present all public:// css files with the url prefix /s3fs-css/, and all public javascript files with /s3fs-js/.
+S3 File System will present all public:// css files with the url prefix /s3fs-css/, and all public:// javascript files with /s3fs-js/.
 So you need to set up your webserver to proxy all URLs with those prefixes into your S3 bucket.

 For Apache, add this code to the right location* in your server's config: